xizon/Uix-Slideshow/README.md

 ### Updates

+#### = 1.0.6 =

+* Fixed a bug that caused the slides to not be displayed.

-#### === 1.0.5 ===
+#### = 1.0.5 =

-WordPress 4.7 compatible.
+* WordPress 4.7 compatible.

-Enhanced scalability structure.
+* Enhanced scalability structure.

-Enhanced the user experience of templates admin panel.
+* Enhanced the user experience of templates admin panel.

-Supports custom Uix Slideshow core stylesheet and script based on "/wp-content/themes/{your-theme}/" and "/wp-content/themes/{your-theme}/" directories  for your theme.
+* Supports custom Uix Slideshow core stylesheet and script based on "/wp-content/themes/{your-theme}/" and "/wp-content/themes/{your-theme}/" directories  for your theme.

-Supports custom Uix Slideshow core stylesheet and script based on "/wp-content/themes/{your-theme}/assets/css/" and "/wp-content/themes/{your-theme}/assets/js/" directories  for your theme.
+* Supports custom Uix Slideshow core stylesheet and script based on "/wp-content/themes/{your-theme}/assets/css/" and "/wp-content/themes/{your-theme}/assets/js/" directories  for your theme.

-#### === 1.0.1 ===
+#### = 1.0.1 =

-Optimized for tablet display.
+* Optimized for tablet display.

-Improved event binding from the plugin main JavaScript file.
+* Improved event binding from the plugin main JavaScript file.

-Improved the main CSS file.
+* Improved the main CSS file.

-#### === 1.0.0 ===
+#### = 1.0.0 =

-First release.
+* First release.